Borinic acid: Reactions

-Diborinic acids have two RBOH groups linked together by an organic connection such as diphenyl or phenyl.

-Applications
+Chiral boronates enol esters are applied in academia for enantioselective aldol reactions.
+(Z)-Enolates give syn products, whereas (E)-enolates give anti products.

 1,1,1,3,3,3-Hexafluoroisopropylbis(pentafluorophenyl)borinate can greatly increase solubility of LiF by complexing the F− anion.
-This has potential to improve lithium batteries.

 Borinic esters are being researched as bacterial growth inhibitors due to their ability to disable some bacterial enzymes such as menaquinone methyltransferase and CcrM.
-This may result in development of treatments for topical application on skin.